 "Nothing's off."

-"Your eyes are different from usual."
+"Your eyes are opening differently than usual."

 Seto was in the study.